scriptrdotio/ecrison/ericsson/README.md

 var list = resolutionManager.listResolutions();
 // list is an array of Resolution instances
 ```
-You can also get a specific Resolution by id
+You can also get a specific instance of Resolution by id
 ```
 // get a specific resolution
 var resolution = resolutionManager.getResolution({id : resolutionId});